-Sala Rim Nam at the Mandarin Oriental Bangkok combines all the elements needed to be one of the best romantic Thai dining experiences in Bangkok.
-This is not easy to achieve with so many great restaurants all around town, and Sala Rim Nam succeeds by blending an amazing location by the riverside, not just near to the water but right next to it!
+Sala Rim Naam at the Mandarin Oriental Bangkok combines all the elements needed to be one of the best romantic Thai dining experiences in Bangkok.
+This is not easy to achieve with so many great restaurants all around town, and Sala Rim Naam succeeds by blending an amazing location by the riverside, not just near to the water but right next to it!
 Add to this the legendary Mandarin Oriental service, and of course all these would be meaningless without the key ingredient of a truly great place: the food!

-Prepared by Executive Chef Vichit Mukura, the cuisine at Sala Rim Nam is elaborate but absolutely Thai.
+Prepared by Executive Chef Vichit Mukura, the cuisine at Sala Rim Naam is elaborate but absolutely Thai.
 The menu is well designed for both beginners and those who are already familiar with Thai food but still want to be surprised.

 Surprisingly, while owned and operated by the Mandarin Oriental, the restaurant is situated on the opposite side of the Chao Phraya river offering far better city views.
 A classic wood shuttle boat gives you a free ride from the hotel to the restaurant adding a fun touch to the romantic mood before dinner.
 The restaurant itself is divided in two areas: the Pavilion, a room serving set menus, and the terrace by the river serving both set menus or a la carte which we recommend.